manulera/phenomics_paper_HTP/checks/mapping_conditions_knock-out_condition_metadata_check.md

     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
   * dose
-  * dose
 * YESphlox_Xylose2Gluc0.1
+  * id: FYECO:0000081
+    * name: low glucose YES
+    * def: Experiments were performed in rich medium containing yeast extract and other components.
+The concentration of glucose is very low (eg around 0.1%).
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
   * id: FYECO:0000414
     * name: xylose YE
     * def: Experiments were performed in rich medium containing xylose as the carbon source, yeast extract and other components.
 The concentration of xylose is typically around 2%.
-  * id: FYECO:0000081
-    * name: low glucose YES
-    * def: Experiments were performed in rich medium containing yeast extract and other components.
-The concentration of glucose is very low (eg around 0.1%).